 - Pulmonary hypertension or cor pulmonale, determined by measurement of pulmonary artery pressure, gated blood pool scan, echocardiogram, or "P" pulmonale on EKG (P wave greater than 3 mm in standard leads II, III, or AVFL; or

-- Erythrocythemia with a hematocrit greater than 56 percent.
+- Erythrocythemia with a hematocrit greater than 56%.

-- Variable Factors That May Affect Blood Gas Values - In reviewing the arterial PO 2 levels and the arterial oxygen saturation percentages specified in subsections D.3.a, b and c, the carrier's medical staff must take into account variations in oxygen measurements that may result from such factors as the patient's age, the altitude level, or the patient's decreased oxygen carrying capacity.
+(d) - Variable Factors That May Affect Blood Gas Values - In reviewing the arterial PO 2 levels and the arterial oxygen saturation percentages specified in subsections D.3.a, b, and c, the A/B MAC (B) medical staff must take into account variations in oxygen measurements that may result from such factors as the patient's age, the altitude level, or the patient's decreased oxygen carrying capacity.

 - The claim meets the requirements specified in subsections A-D, as appropriate; and